libreliodev/android/README.md

 - Copyright 2006-2012 Artifex Software, Inc for the MuPDF library
 - Copyright Free Beachler (http://www.freebeachler.com) for the Android P-List Parser library
 - Copyright 2013 Andreas Stuetz for the PagerSlidingTabStrip library
+- Copyright 2011-2013 sbstrm.
+Copyright 2014 drewjw81 for the Appirater Android library

 The use of the Google Analytics library is governed by the following terms: http://www.google.com/analytics/tos.html